OpenScienceComputing/opendrift-sky/README.md

 # opendrift-sky
-SkyPilot files for running OpenDrift
+[SkyPilot](https://skypilot.readthedocs.io/) is a package that allows running batch jobs on pretty much any Cloud resources.
+Here are SkyPilot files for running OpenDrift on a Kubernetes Cluster that was deployed by Nebari](https://nebari.dev).
+Nebari pods run in the `dev` namespace, and Sky pods run in the `default` namespace.

 #### Install skypilot
 ```
 mkdir sky